fivequasar/iot-pract/README.md

 Each file represents an instance, do it by order:
 1) mqtt_broker (authentication configured, TLS NOT configured):
-   1) Contains bash steps to setup MQTT ONLY with authentication and logging enabled.
+   1) Contains bash steps to setup MQTT ONLY with authentication and logging enabled on the instance.

 3) iot_sensor:
    1) Contains bash steps on configuring the instance